ron-wolf/fastcat/README.md

 | cat  | C (gcc) | `shake.hs` | 954.9 μs |
 | hcat | Haskell (ghc) | `shake.hs` | 1.468 ms |

+`ac` is also the [fastest way](http://blog.vmchale.com/article/strip-benchmarks) to strip ANSI escape codes from program output.

 ## The Anti-Pitch

 Some missing features and less support.
 Binaries are currently only